abbbi/issue2mbox/README.md

 # issue2mbox

-Export github issues as mbox file.
+Export github issues and relaated comments to mbox or maildir ..

 Setup: